vercel/next.js/docs/basic-features/pages.md

 We **recommend** using **Static Generation** over Server-side Rendering for performance reasons.
 Statically generated pages can be cached by CDN to boost performance.
 However, in some cases, Server-side Rendering might be the only option.

 Finally, you can always use **Client-side Rendering** along with Static Generation or Server-side Rendering.
 That means some parts of a page can be rendered entirely by client side JavaScript.
-To learn more, take a look at the [data fetching](/docs/basic-features/data-fetching.md#fetching-data-on-the-client-side) documentation.
+To learn more, take a look at the [Data Fetching](/docs/basic-features/data-fetching.md#fetching-data-on-the-client-side) documentation.

 ## Static Generation (Recommended)